-Reference is hereby made to that certain Purchase and Sale Agreement dated as of August 23, 2013, as amended on September 19, 2013 (the "PSA") by and between the Sellers and Buyer.
+Reference is hereby made to that certain Purchase and Sale Agreement dated as of August 23, 2013 (the "PSA") by and between the Sellers and Buyer (as defined in the PSA).
 Capitalized terms used but not defined herein shall have the respective meanings set forth in the PSA.